Organizational Culture: Identifying and Addressing Toxic Managers

 Is Toxic Management Illegal?

 While some elements of toxic or abusive management illegal workplace harassment if based on a protected class such as race or sex, simply berating your employees or micromanaging them is not (in isolation) illegal.
-So for all the increased focus on the negative impact toxic managers have on employees, if the behavior itself is not illegal, why should employers aim to eliminate and correct it?
+So for all the increased focus on the negative impact toxic managers have on employees, if the behavior itself is not criminal, why should employers aim to eliminate and correct it?

 Negative Impacts of Toxic Management